Line management

 Line management refers to the management of employees who are directly involved in the production or delivery of products, goods and/or services and may be referred to as the supervisor.
 As the interface between an organisation and its front-line workforce, line management represents the lowest level of management within an organisational hierarchy (as distinct from top/executive/senior management and middle management).

 A line manager is an employee who directly manages other employees and day-to-day operations while reporting to a higher-ranking manager.
 In some retail businesses, they may have titles such as head cashier or department supervisor.
 Related job titles are supervisor, section leader, foreperson, office manager and team leader.
 They are charged with directing employees and controlling that the corporate objectives in a specific functional area or line of business are met.

 Despite the name, line managers are usually considered as part of the organization's workforce and not part of its management class.

 Responsibilities

-Line managers are tasked with implementing organizational policies through direct supervision of staff and ensuring alignment with business objectives and core values.
+Line managers are responsible for implementing and enabling, through their staff, an organisation's people policies and practices in alignment with business objectives and core values.